 • Open the Quick View menu by turning the thermostat ring.

-• Once your Nest scans available networks, find your Wi-Fi and, if you have one, enter your password.
+• Once your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. How to Turn Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 To select Off mode on the thermostat: